Estimote/Android-Proximity-SDK/README.md

 - **withLowLatencyPowerMode** - the most reliable mode, but may drain battery a lot.
 - **withBalancedPowerMode** - balance between scan reliability and battery drainage.
 - **withLowPowerMode** - battery efficient mode, but not that reliable.
-- **withOnErrorAction** - action triggered when any error occurs - such as cloud connection problems, scanning, etc.
+- **onError** - action triggered when any error occurs - such as cloud connection problems, scanning, etc.
 - **withScannerInForegroundService** - starts the observation proces with scanner wrapped in [foreground service](https://developer.android.com/guide/components/services.html).
 This will display notification in user's notifications bar, but will ensure that the scanning won't be killed by the system. **Important:** Your scanning will be handled without the foreground service by default.
 - **withTelemetryReportingDisabled** - `ProximityObserver` will automatically send telemetry data from your beacons, such as light level, or temperature, to our cloud.
 This is also an important data for beacon health check (such as tracking battery life for example).
 - **withAnalyticsReportingDisabled** - Analytic data (current visitors in your zones, number of enters, etc) ) is sent to our cloud by default.
 Use this to turn it off.